skip to main content

 If you want to stay closer to the city centre, take the Paris Illuminations Tour, a night-tour of the city’s most famous landmarks, including the Eiffel Tower, Notre-Dame and the Louvre, all lit up against the night sky.

 If ice-skating is your thing, you’ll find plenty of rinks throughout the city.
-We recommend checking out the outdoor rink at Patinoire de l’Hôtel de Ville or Patinoire Pailleron – both are great for families and couples.
+We recommend Patinoire Pailleron – a covered rink that’s perfect for families and couples.
+You can also check out seasonal outdoor rinks, such as the one at Jardin des Plantes, depending on your travel dates.

 Winter shopping